 Alrighty, we’re heading to the North Shore!
-Original plan called for Taser and I to ride the SL3 and a Newburyport/Rockport train to Salem, but shit timing ended up leading to a Blue Line transfer at Airport.
+Original plan called for my friend and I to ride the SL3 and a Newburyport/Rockport train to Salem, but shit timing ended up leading to a Blue Line transfer at Airport.
 Shittier timing led to a 30 minute wait for the 455 at Wonderland.
 Eventually the bus arrived, and after putting up with a loud bunch of about 10 teenagers, they quieted down boarding the bus.
 Thank GOD.

 So, we pulled out of Wonderland’s busway and we made our way up to Revere Street.
 From here, we turned left, and picked up a few people.
 Fortunately, it wasn’t long until we went through a roundabout and on the Salem Turnpike, where the operator decided to hightail and floor it down Rte.
 107 through the wetlands between Revere and Lynn.

 So we floored it, passing some buildings on either side, but no stops as this was essentially a highway.
 Among these buildings were GE’s Riverworks plant which also housed a train station.
 Naturally, no deviation.
 Now that it was Western Avenue, people were getting on and off, primarily for local travel within Lynn.
 It was a bit dense, about as much as Revere, and to be honest this place could use a Blue Line extension with a stop or three.
 Of course, this route wouldn’t be complete without us going down Center and Market Streets, deviating into the Lynn Center busway.
 Yes, people got on here.
 No, noone transferred to the Commuter Rail which was expressing (station closed a day prior for repairs).
 Nevertheless, we pressed on through Lynn, as well as Swampscott, by following Union and Essex Streets.